bufbuild/protobuf-es/docs/runtime_api.md

 const user = new User();
 ```

 For convenience, constructors accept an initializer object.
 All fields in the
-initializer object are optional, and if not provided, the default value for the
+initializer object are optional, and if not provided, the field keeps its
-field is used.
+default value.

 ```typescript
 const user = new User({